twadzins/dashboard-demo/README.md

-Vaadin TestBench/Selenium enhancements - uses Vaadin QuickTickets Dashboard Demo
+Vaadin TestBench/Selenium enhancements - uses Vaadin's QuickTickets Dashboard Demo
 ==================================

 NOTE: README is in progress.
 Project is not quite ready for general use yet, but, sure, keep reading..